Best Western 150

 - Lola T272 [HU3] (Art Pollard): New to Andy Granatelli's STP in time for the California 500 at Ontario in September 1972, where it was raced as the #20 entry by Art Pollard.
 According to Lola records, this was designated a T272 and had modified suspension.
 Pollard raced this car again at Trenton and Phoenix, and also at Texas World Speedway at the start of the 1973 season.
 STP then decided to back the Patrick Racing team, and the final appearance of the Lola was in practice at the 1973 Indy 500, where Graham McRae drove it before being moved to one of the Patrick Racing Eagles.
 The car was retained by STP and used as a display and promotion car around the Midwest for a number of years.
 In 1977 it was loaned to the Briggs Cunningham Museum (Costa Mesa) but it is unclear what happened to it after that museum closed in 1987 and most of its collection was acquired by the Miles Collier Collection in Florida.
 In 2011, the T272 was reported to have been loaned by Andy Granatelli to a museum in Kokomo, Indiana.
 By early 2018, it was on display in the World of Speed Museum in Wilsonville, Oregon.

 - Gerhardt 69 (Greg Weld, Johnny Parsons Jr): New wedge Gerhardt for Myron Caves team for 1969.
 Although announced in February 1969, the Caves Buick wedge was not expected to race until the Indy 500 and the team's older car was used by Jigger Sirois in the early-1969 races.
 The car actually missed the Indy 500 as it was still being put together in chief mechanic Bob Higman's garage in Romney, Indiana, and it first raced by Jim McElreath as the #14 Quaker State Spl at Trenton in July 1969.
 It was then the #74 Gerhardt driven by McElreath, Arnie Knepper and Sam Sessions in 1970.
 McElreath could not qualify the car at the 500 that year, where photographs show a very exaggerated wedge shape.
 Caves had heart surgery in June 1970 and his team disappeared until Ontario 1971 where the car was entered as the #37 Caves Buick with Bruce Walkup in the seat.
 Lee Kunzman qualified this car for the 1972 Indy 500, and it was raced later in the season by McElreath, Johnny Parsons Jr and Greg Weld.
-The Caves Buick team was wound up at the end of 1972, and the subsequent history of their wedge Gerhardt is unknown.
+The Caves Buick team was wound up at the end of 1972.
+In 1978, Jim Jorgensen (Sanger, CA) started racing a 1969 Gerhardt as a Supermodified that bore a very strong resemblance to the Caves Buick car.
+It had been fitted with a 350 ci Chevrolet V8 and a rollcage, and was raced by Jorgensen as #61 in open competition races at Madera Speedway.
+After he finished racing it, it was reported to be in a barn in the Sanger area in the mid-1980s.
+Its history is then unknown until acquired by Toney Edwards (Greenwood, Indiana) in the Fresno area around 2020.

 - Brabham BT25 (John Martin): Masten Gregory's #95 Brabham did not qualify for the 1968 Indy 500 but was qualified for the 1969 race by Jack Brabham.
 Peter Revson then used it to win the IRP race in July 1969 and it was retained as an unused spare for the 1970 "500" after which it was sold to John Martin.
 Martin raced it in 1971 and 1972 before acquiring a newer McLaren M16.
 The car's last race was when leased to Bill Simpson for the race at Ontario Motor Speedway in March 1974 and was then retained by Martin until he restored it in the early 1990s.
 In 1993, hearing of the restoration, Simpson bought the car and it was displayed at Simpson World in North Carolina until bought by Aaron Lewis (Cessnock, NSW, Australia) in April 2008.
 In 2014, or shortly afterwards, Lewis sold the car to the ROFGO Collection.